Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 The cathedral is said to have been one of the finest pieces of architecture in Scotland, and the Chapter house, still almost intact from the 1500s, has an amazing vaulted ceiling, which was once coated with gold paint.

-Climb the northwest tower for giddying views over the grounds and to find out more about the various sculptures, including faces and dog heads, in the architecture of the cathedral.
+Climb the northwest tower for giddying views over the grounds and to find out more about the various sculptures, including faces and dog heads, in the cathedral’s architecture.
 Make sure to look down as you climb the winding stone staircase because the steps are made of recycled gravestones.

 There are a few quizzes you might like to do while there, too: